rust-lang/rust-wiki-backup/Meetings.md

-Mozilla employees have a weekly Rust planning meeting on Tuesday mornings at 9:00 AM PST.
+Mozilla employees have a weekly Rust planning meeting on Tuesday mornings at 9:00 AM Pacific (UTC-8).
 Minutes are recorded on Etherpad (the address of which is often pasted into #rust immediately prior) and then archived here.

 ## Weekly meetings: